-In 2020 we need deer heads from southern Jackson, southern Isabella and western Gratiot counties, and from the core CWD surveillance area in the Upper Peninsula (portions of Dickinson, Menominee and Delta counties) for CWD surveillance.
-Deer harvested in Clinton, Dickinson, Eaton, Gratiot, Ingham, Ionia, Jackson, Kent and Montcalm counties can be tested for CWD through the DNR from Nov.15-18 only.
+In 2021, we need deer heads from Allegan, Barry, Branch, Calhoun, Eaton, Gratiot, southern Isabella, Hillsdale, Jackson, Kalamazoo, Lenawee, Livingston, Macomb, Monroe, Oakland, St. Joseph, Washtenaw and Wayne counties, and also from the core CWD surveillance area in the Upper Peninsula (portions of Dickinson, Menominee and Delta counties) for CWD surveillance.
+Deer heads from these counties can be submitted at any open deer check station from Oct. through Jan.
+Deer harvested in Clinton, Dickinson, Ingham, Ionia, Kent and Montcalm counties can be tested for CWD through the DNR from Nov.15-18 only.

 Places to bring your deer head for testing include DNR deer check stations, or a DNR drop box.

 If you harvest your deer outside of these areas or time frame but would still like it tested for CWD (for a fee).
 The Michigan DNR has confirmed two USDA-approved Laboratories willing to accept deer samples directly from hunters.
-Please use the CWD test instructions and order form from Wisconsin lab for submitting to the Wisconsin Veterinary Diagnostic Laboratory.
-The Michigan State University Veterinary Diagnostic Laboratory is also accepting samples from hunters for CWD testing this season.
-Hunters wishing to submit samples to MSU should follow these instructions Hunters in DMU 487 who would like a CWD test, please contact a staffed DNR check station.
+To submit samples to the Michigan State University Diagnostic Laboratory follow these instructions.
+To submit samples to the Wisconsin Veterinary Diagnostic Laboratory follow these instructions.
+Hunters in DMU 487 who would like a CWD test, please contact a staffed DNR check station.
 For a list of stations, dates and times visit Michigan.gov/DeerCheck.

 Please be aware that test results may require additional processing time this year.
 Available results will be posted at Michigan.gov/DNRLab.
 If CWD is found in a submitted deer, the hunter will be notified by phone.
 If CWD is not found, the test result will be posted online.